kkkkxl/self-script/README.md

-# self-script
+# 😄
-All contents of this warehouse are from the Internet
+All contents of this warehouse are from the Internet.
+Don't ask questions if I don't know anything.